DmitriiSer/Lister/README.md

 # Lister ([DEMO](http://lister-advancedlists.rhcloud.com))
 ### Version: 0.2.19
-Lister is an on-line organizer that is written in HTML5, CSS, JavaScript and is mobile-ready, natively looking, and backed by AngularJS and Ionic Fraeworks
+Lister is an on-line organizer that is written in HTML5, CSS, JavaScript, Java and is mobile-ready, natively looking, and backed by AngularJS and Ionic Fraeworks

 <table align="center">
     <tr>